Matthew-Jia/dotfiles/alwaysforget/.alwaysforget/nvim_commands.md

 :tabm n -> move the current tab to nth position

 >> Movement in Marks
-mn -> set the current position as mark 'n asdfasdfadsf'
+mn -> set the current position as mark 'n'
 <backtick>n -> jump to the position of mark 'n'

 >> Split Windows